AutoViML/AutoViML/README.md

 <h1 align="center">Hi 👋, Welcome to AutoViML!<br> We just hit 1300 stars collectively on Github.</h1>
 <h3 align="center">AutoViML creates innovative Open Source libraries to make data scientists' and machine learning engineers' lives easier and more productive! </h3>

-- 🔭 AutoViML just open sourced our most innovative python library to date: [deep_autoviml](https://github.com/AutoViML/deep_autoviml), which makes building tf.keras models and pipelines as easy as the "fit and predict" syntax of scikit-learn while providing numerous options to tinker with model and pipeline layers to meet your most stringent demands (with even a "bring your own model" option!)
+- 🌱 <b>Our innovative libraries and repositories so far</b>:

-- 🌱 <b>Other innovative projects we have completed</b>:
+- 🤝 [deep_autoviml](https://github.com/AutoViML/deep_autoviml) Our most innovative python library to date, which makes building tensorflow keras models and pipelines as easy as "fit and predict".
 - 🤝 [AutoViz](https://github.com/AutoViML/AutoViz) Automatically Visualize any dataset, any size with a single line of code.
 - 🤝 [Auto_ViML](https://github.com/AutoViML/Auto_ViML) Automatically Build Multiple ML Models with a Single Line of Code.
 - 🤝 [Auto-TS](https://github.com/AutoViML/Auto_TS) Automatically build ARIMA, SARIMAX, VAR, FB Prophet and XGBoost Models on Time Series data sets with a Single Line of Code.
 Now updated with Dask to handle millions of rows